Protecting Your Rights. Defending Your Freedom.

 Contrary to what some people believe, police officers can’t stop you without having a valid reason.
 Instead, they need to see something that leads them to believe that there’s something amiss.
 In the case of initiating a drunk driving stop, there are often signs that the driver isn’t in the proper condition to operate a vehicle.

 There are several things that the officer might see that could make them think this.
-As long as their observations meet the criteria for reasonable suspicion, they can make the traffic stop.
+As long as their observations meet the criteria for reasonable suspicion, they can make the DUI stop.

 What are some examples of reasonable suspicion?